JMariadlcs/Blockchain-guided-project/README.md

 # Blockchain Basic programming using JavaScript

-Blockchain guided project where I programmed my own blockchain definning the blocks structure, the consensus protocol (proof of work) and the blockchain itself
+Blockchain guided project where I programmed my very first own blockchain designing a simple blockchain structure that contains its blocks structure, the consensus protocol, and some others blockchain features.

 # Project description